gonicus/clacks/doc/concepts.rst

 Using QPID, we can rely on a SASL based authentication wich can be simply connected to the LDAP directory infrastructure.
-The authorization itself must be done by GOsa, because the QPID acl concept is not dynamic - mostly for reasons of performance.
+The authorization itself must be done by Clacks, because the QPID acl concept is not dynamic - mostly for reasons of performance.

-The AMQP broker can automatically store the authentication information in the AMQP headers, so that GOsa is able to notice who's sending messages.
+The AMQP broker can automatically store the authentication information in the AMQP headers, so that Clacks is able to notice who's sending messages.

 -----------------------

-GOsa overview
+Clacks overview
 =============

-This overview should provide a big picture of the GOsa components and describes the tasks the components are supposed to do.
+This overview should provide a big picture of the Clacks components and describes the tasks the components are supposed to do.
 More detailed information can be found in the developer documentation.

 Domains
 -------

-Systems connected with GOsa components shape a so called domain.
-If you like the analogy, you can compare a GOsa domain to a Windows domain: it keeps some kind of information about a delimited area of an organization (or in your opinion the world).
+Systems connected with Clacks components shape a so called domain.
+If you like the analogy, you can compare a Clacks domain to a Windows domain: it keeps some kind of information about a delimited area of an organization (or in your opinion the world).

-A domain is basically constructed of a reverse DNS name - i.e. the default domain is *org.gosa*, but it could be *de.gonicus* or whatever you want it to be.
-AMQP queues are based on the domain, so if you use the default, all created queues start with *org.gosa.* and shape the namespace to use in AMQP.
+A domain is basically constructed of a reverse DNS name - i.e. the default domain is *org.clacks*, but it could be *de.gonicus* or whatever you want it to be.
+AMQP queues are based on the domain, so if you use the default, all created queues start with *org.clacks.* and shape the namespace to use in AMQP.

 clacks.common